 To understand key trends, Download Sample Report

-Asia-Pacifc is Expected to Register the Highest Market Growth
+Asia-Pacific is Expected is Expected to Register Fastest Growth

-The Asia-Pacific is the most prominent region for the adoption of facial recognition, owing to factors, such as technological development, rising in infrastructure growth, and the increasing applications in numerous areas.
+Asia-Pacific is the most prominent region for the adoption of facial recognition, owing to factors, such as technological development, rising in infrastructure growth, and the increasing application in numerous areas.
 Massive industrialization and the growing consumer electronics industry in the region highlight the exciting opportunities for the players in the market and the scope for significant growth.
+Furthermore, Cina has deployed facial recognition glasses for the country's police force, to spot citizens and tourists, and use real-time ID authentication to primarily fighting crimes during celebrations in the year.
+AliPay, China's biggest payment app, started a trial for the smile-to-pay feature at a branch of KFC in Southern China, which uses facial recognition to identify the customer and automatically charges them through the app.

 To understand geography trends, Download Sample Report.

-The competitive rivalry is not consolidated in this market, despite the presence of a few major players operating in the market, such as Aware and Gemalto, among others.
-With the number of startups in the study market growing at a substantial rate, the market is expected to witness a highly competitive scenario in the near future.
+The competitive rivalry in the facial recognition market is not consolidated in this market, despite the presence of significant players operating in the market, such as NEC Corporation, Gemalto NV, and Panasonic Corporation, etc. With the number of startups growing at a substantial rate in the study market, the market is expected to witness a highly competitive scenario shortly.
 Some of the key developments in the market are: